GuidesHow To'sHow To Replace GPU Fans

 Test The GPU

-With the GPU reinstalled, power ON your computer and check the GPU fan to make sure that it is spinning.
-You can also run a stress test or play a demanding game to ensure the GPU is working correctly.
+With the GPU reinstalled, power on your computer and check the GPU fan to ensure it is spinning.
+For better assurance, I ran a stress test and played a demanding game to ensure the GPU worked correctly.

 Monitor GPU Temperatures

 Monitoring the GPU temperature after replacing the fan is essential to ensure it’s working correctly.
-You can use software like MSI Afterburner or GPU-Z to monitor your graphics card’s temperature, fan speed, and other parameters.
+Software like MSI Afterburner and GPU-Z were helpful for me to monitor the graphics card’s temperature, fan speed, and other parameters.

 Monitoring The GPU Temperature